open-learning-exchange/open-learning-exchange.github.io/README.md

 In order to preview your changes locally, prior to publishing online, you may need to take some actions.
 Below some starting points for each operating system, also check out MDwiki's [frequently asked questions](http://dynalon.github.io/mdwiki/#!faq.md) section for some ideas.

+If you are writing markdown from the [editor](https://github.com/open-learning-exchange/open-learning-exchange.github.io/new/master) in the GitHub browser interface, you are able to preview that markdown by clicking the preview button.

 Mac OS
 ------